Skip to main content

 Trigonometric Relationships in Circular Motion

 In problems involving circular motion, trigonometric functions help relate the angles and lengths of sides in right triangles formed by the motion.
 The angle θ affects the vertical and horizontal components of the forces acting on the mass.
-By applying sine and cosine functions, one can resolve the forces and derive expressions for angular velocity in terms of the given parameters like mass, length of the string, and angle.
+By applying sine and cosine functions, one can resolve the forces and derive relationships necessary to find the angular velocity in this tilted circular motion scenario.

 Recommended video: